IgniteUI/igniteui-docfx/en/components/dialog.md

 </igx-dialog>
 ```

-If everything's done right, you should see the demo sample in your browser.
+If everything's done right, you should see the demo sample shown above in your browser.

 <div class="divider--half"></div>